Fiery Greece train collision kills more than 2 dozen, injures more than 80

 Passengers who received minor injuries or were unharmed were transported by bus to Thessaloniki, 130 kilometers (80 miles) to the north.
 Police took their names as they arrived, in an effort to track anyone who may be missing.

-A teenage survivor who did not give his name told reporters as he got off one of the buses that just before the crash, he felt a strong braking and saw sparks and then there was a sudden stop.
+A teenage survivor who did not give his name told reporters that just before the crash he felt a strong braking and saw sparks and then there was a sudden stop.

 "Our carriage didn't derail, but the ones in front did and were smashed," he said, visibly shaken.